 Goathland station on the North Yorkshire Moors Railway route has featured in the TV show Heartbeat and also in the film Harry Potter and the Philosopher’s Stone (as Hogsmeade station).
 Pickering Station featured in the 2016 Dad’s Army film.

 Pickering train station only serves heritage trains on the North Yorkshire Moors Railway.
 Regular passenger trains do not stop here; however, you can access this rail line by taking regular trains to Grosmont and Whitby.

-The North Yorkshire Moors Railway operates daily from late March to early November, although there are some winter services on weekends in December, for most of the week before New Year’s Day and during February school holidays.
+The North Yorkshire Moors Railway operates daily from early April to late October, although there are some winter services on weekends in December, for most of the week before New Year’s Day and during February school holidays.